-Details of Alumina Limited's material economic, environmental and social sustainability risks, as well as details of how those risks are managed, are referred to in the Risks section of the Operating and Financial Review of the Directors' Report (in the Annual Report 2017).
+Alumina Limited has considered details of Alumina Limited's material economic, environmental and social sustainability risks, as well as details of how those risks are managed, are referred to in the Risks section of the Operating and Financial Review of the Directors' Report (in the Annual Report 2020).

 Management has provided a report to the Audit and Risk Management Committee on the effectiveness of Alumina Limited's management of material business risks.
-Included is an assurance from the CEO and CFO that the declaration provided in accordance with section 295A of the Corporations Act 2001 (refer to Corporate Reporting and Risk Management on page XX of this statement) is founded on a sound system of risk management and internal control and that the system is operating effectively.
+This report includes an assurance from the CEO and CFO that the declaration provided in accordance with section 295A of the Corporations Act (refer to Corporate Reporting and Risk Management) is founded on a sound system of risk management and internal control and that the system is operating effectively.

 The Audit and Risk Management Committee reviews the Company's risk management framework at least annually.
-The Committee, in its 2017 review of the risk management framework, was satisfied in regards to its soundness.
+The Committee, in its 2020 review of the risk management framework, was satisfied in regards to its soundness.

-Also, Alumina Limited produces an annual sustainability update, informed by the Global Reporting Initiative Sustainability Guidelines (GRI4) that identifies material aspects of the AWAC business including environmental and social aspects.
+Also, Alumina Limited produces an annual sustainability update which is available on the Company's website at aluminalimited.com/sustainability-report, informed by the Global Reporting Initiative Standards 2016 and Sustainability Accounting Standards Board (SASB) Metals and Mining requirements that identifies material aspects of the AWAC business including environmental and social aspects.
+In 2020, the 2019 Sustainability Report was prepared by third-party experts who verified the integrity of the information to source documents.
+In addition, Alcoa. engaged a third-party business assurance group who prepared a limited assurance report in regards to key sustainability indicators including emissions, energy consumption and safety statistics.
 The Board is informed annually on sustainability matters by management who attend meetings of AWAC's governing body, the Strategic Council, at which sustainability matters are reported.
 In terms of sustainability governance for AWAC, Alumina Limited's principal interest is the integration of sound environmental, social and governance practices alongside sustainable financial performance.